dustinpfister/blog_posts/_posts/js-javascript-delete.md

 ### 2.1 - Object with undefined keys, and an empty object

-Maybe the best way to understand the difference between empty and defiled but undefined is to take into account the following example involving two objects.
+Maybe a good way to understand the difference between truly empty, and defined but undefined is to take into account the following example involving two objects.
+One object has a bunch of numbered public keys, but each key has a value of undefined, the other object is just simply an empty object that has no public, or private keys defined at all.

 ```js
 // an object with three indexed keys each set to undefined